NuGet/docs.microsoft.com-nuget/docs/consume-packages/install-use-packages-dotnet-cli.md

 # Install and manage packages with the dotnet CLI

 You can use the dotnet CLI tool on Windows, MacOS, or Linux to easily install, uninstall, and update NuGet packages in .NET projects and solutions.
-This article shows basic usage for the most common dotnet CLI commands for managing NuGet packages.
+This article describes the most common dotnet CLI commands for managing NuGet packages.

 The dotnet CLI runs on .NET, .NET Core, .NET Standard SDK-style projects, and any other SDK-style projects, for example those that target .NET Framework.
 For more information, see [.NET project SDKs](/dotnet/core/project-sdk/overview).

 For most commands, the CLI tool looks for a project file in the current directory, unless a different project file is specified as an optional switch in the command.
-For a complete list of commands and their arguments, see the [dotnet CLI commands](../reference/dotnet-commands.md).
+For a complete list of commands and their arguments, see the [dotnet CLI command reference](../reference/dotnet-commands.md).

 ## Prerequisites

 - The [.NET Core SDK](https://www.microsoft.com/net/download/), which provides the `dotnet` command-line tool.
-Starting in Visual Studio 2017, the dotnet CLI automatically installs with any .NET Core related workloads.
+Starting in Visual Studio 2017, the dotnet CLI automatically installs with all .NET Core related workloads.

 ## Install or update a package